Management and Marketing

 MGT 430.
 Senior Seminar in Entrepreneurship.
 3 Hours

 Course focuses on creating understanding of how concepts and analytical tools learned in other business courses are integrated in practice to create a coherent whole.
-Students learn how general and top managers gather and use information to influence organizational mission, goals, and strategies.
-Course typically relies heavily on cases and business simulation.
+Students learn how general and top managers gather and use information to influence the organizational mission, goals, and strategies.
+Course typically relies heavily on exercises, lecture/discussion, and a challenging business simulation.

 MGT 491.
 Honors Thesis.
 3 Hours